 We will deliver new principles and techniques for the development and deployment of verifiable, reliable, autonomous sensor systems that operate in uncertain, multiple and multi-scale environments.

-Science of Sensor Systems Software (S4) is an EPSRC programme grant for Glasgow University with Universities of St Andrews, Liverpool and Imperial College running from January 2016 until December 2021.
+Science of Sensor Systems Software (S4) is an EPSRC programme grant for Glasgow University with Universities of St Andrews, Liverpool and Imperial College running from January 2016 until end of December 2021.

 Sensor systems are embedded everywhere: from transportation and lighting, to smart tags and flooded fields, providing information and facilitating real-time decision-making and actuation.
 Smart cities, internet of things, big data and autonomous vehicles all depend on robust sensor systems that can be trusted to deliver useful, timely and more reliable information.